Terhemen001/Technical-Writing-Sample/guides/automated-file-backup.md

 shutil.copytree(source, backup_folder)
 print("Backup completed successfully!")
 ```
+---

 #Step 3: Configure the Action

-No-code tool: Connect the trigger to “Upload file to cloud storage.”
+ -No-code tool: Connect the trigger to “Upload file to cloud storage.

-Python script: Use cloud SDKs (Google Drive API, Dropbox API) to upload files automatically.
+ -Python script: Use cloud SDKs (Google Drive API, Dropbox API) to upload files automatically.

+---

 #Step 4: Schedule the Backup

-No-code tools: Most allow daily or hourly triggers.
+ - No-code tools: Most allow daily or hourly triggers.

-Python script: Use your OS scheduler:
+ - Python script: Use your OS scheduler:

-Windows → Task Scheduler
+      -Windows → Task Scheduler

-macOS → Automator / cron
+      -macOS → Automator / cron

-Linux → cron jobs
+      -Linux → cron jobs

+---

 #Step 5: Test and Validate

-Add a new file to your source folder.
+1. Add a new file to your source folder.

-Ensure it appears in your cloud backup folder.
+2. Ensure it appears in your cloud backup folder.

-Check logs or notifications from the automation tool/script.
+3. Check logs or notifications from the automation tool/script.

 Tip: Testing ensures the automation works reliably and prevents surprises later